gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 ## [More Visible Interiors](https://gtaforums.com/topic/974099-more-visible-interiors/)

-Makes interiors more visible from the outside, although comes with a downside of potential pop-in.
+This mod makes interiors more visible from the outside, although comes with a downside of potential pop-in.

 <h3>Installation</h3>